 If you are are looking to experience Toronto in a day, there are a few things you can’t miss.
 Canada’s most diverse city is just waiting to be explored and it is totally doable to get a taste of Toronto in a day.
-Although you can spend an entire week in just downtown Toronto, we have narrowed down the top three things you must do if you only have a day to visit.
+Although you can spend an entire week or even a weekend in Toronto, we have narrowed down the top three things you must do if you only have a day to visit.

 Toronto In A Day: 3 Things You Must Do